Guance Log Collection and Analysis Best Practices¶

 Log Collection Performance Optimization¶

-Performance issues often come up for discussion.
-Users typically find that using Grok expressions slows down the speed at which Pipeline processes logs.
-Grok patterns are based on regular expressions, possibly because the Grok variables used when writing Pipelines cover too many scenarios, or because full-line matching is done line by line leading to slow processing speeds.
+Performance issues are usually brought up for discussion, users often find that after using Grok expressions, the speed of Pipeline processing logs becomes very slow.
+Grok patterns are based on regular expressions, it may be that the Grok variables we use when writing Pipeline cover too many scenarios, or we do full line matching line by line, which leads to slow processing speed, etc.

-We have seen many Grok patterns encounter problems when processing various application logs from the same gateway, such as Syslog.
-Imagine a scenario where we use the "common_header: payload"
+We have seen many Grok patterns dealing with multiple application logs sent by the same gateway, such as Syslog.
+Imagine a scenario where we use "common_header: payload" to record three application logs

 Application 1: '8.8.8.8 process-name[666]: a b 1 2 a lot of text at the end'